Breaking News | CP reads riot act to officers, men in Lagos

 Odumosu gave the warning in a statement signed by the Command’s Public Relations Officer, SP Olumuyiwa Adejobi, on Friday in Lagos.

-The commissioner urged the personnel to rise up to the security challenges of the ember months that is characterised by high crimes and social vices.
+The commissioner urged the personnel to rise up to the security challenges of the ember months that are characterised by high crimes and social vices.

 “There is no reason or excuse for any policeman to be absent or indolent on duty in spite of the words of encouragement, solidarity and support from the Inspector-General of Police, IGP Mohammed Adamu.